mr-bammby/bilance_keeper/README.md

 # bilance_keeper
-python-kivy aplication for keeping mony bilance with some statistics (in progress)
+python-kivy aplication to help keeping money bilance with some statistics (in progress)